-Both on Solar Charge Controller and Power Inverters, PV stands for photovoltaic, which refers to any device or system that converts light energy into electrical energy through the use of semiconductors.
+Both on Solar Charge Controller and Power Inverters, PV stands for photovoltaics solar panel, which refers to any device or system that converts light energy into electrical energy through the use of semiconductors.
 This is the same technology that is used to power solar panels and other devices.

 What does PV mean for solar charge controllers and inverters?